 School readiness begins with health.
 And for more than 50 years, EDC has advocated for the health and wellness of young children through its long-standing programmatic support of Head Start.
 This legacy continues with EDC’s work on the National Center on Early Childhood Health and Wellness (NCECHW).

-One of nine federal Centers, NCECHW advances best practices for linking health and early childhood education systems, health professionals, and families.
-EDC provides practical, high-quality, evidence-informed training and technical assistance (T/TA) to advance the development of comprehensive and coordinated health and wellness services within early childhood education (ECE) settings.
+One of eight federal Centers, NCECHW advances best practices for linking health and early childhood education systems, health professionals, and families.
+EDC provides practical, high-quality, evidence-informed training and technical assistance (T/TA) to advance the development of comprehensive and coordinated health, safety, and wellness services within early childhood education (ECE) settings.

 To support the Administration for Children and Families’ health and wellness goals for ECE programs, the T/TA that EDC and its partners provide includes: